-For further information, please visit https://student-learning.tcd.ie/ or contact the Student Learning Development Team (student. learning@tcd.ie).
+For further information, please visit https://student-learning.tcd.ie/ or contact the Module Co-ordinator: Dr Tamara O' Connor, Student Learning Development (student.learning@tcd.ie)

 Teaching and Supporting Learning as a Graduate Teaching Assistant

 This 5-ECTS module offered by Academic Practice is targeted towards PhD students with roles in teaching or supporting learning, e.g. those working as teaching assistants or demonstrators, and is particularly appropriate for students aiming towards a career as a lecturer.
 Module participants join a supportive peer group who share practice, insights, and pedagogical concerns and are supported to reflect critically on and take a scholarly approach to their own educational practice.